yochannah/carpentries.org/_posts/2022/01/2022-01-31-live-lesson-infrastructure.md

 Workbench for The Carpentries Lesson Infrastructure][yt-vid] (with [slides available here](https://zkamvar.github.io/user2021/#1)).

-Because we deeply understand the implications of changing things too rapidly, we are going to make this transition as smooth as possible, starting with a soft beta release April 2022 with interested maintainers, lesson authors, and instructors. **Are you interested in helping out with testing the new infrastructure in how you work (either teaching, authoring, or maintianing)**
+Because we deeply understand the implications of changing things too rapidly, we are going to make this transition as smooth as possible, starting with **a soft beta release April 2022** with interested maintainers, lesson authors, and instructors. **Are you interested in helping out with testing the new infrastructure in how you work (either teaching, authoring, or maintianing)**

 ## Show me!

+You can see The Carpentries Workbench in action at [the documentation site][workbench].
 Of course, pictures are worth a thousand words.
+I have converted the "Programming With Python" Software Carpentry Lesson and hosted it in a sandbox github organisation[^note that this conversion was automated, so there may be a few rendering errors].
 This is what the 'Making Choices' episode of the "Programming with Python" lesson looks like right now using the [Styles template][styles]:

 <figure>
   <img src="{{site.urlimg }}/blog/2022/01/2022-01-31-python-choice-old.png"